Isaac Humphries

-Isaac Bradley Humphries (born 5 January 1998) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
-He played college basketball for the Kentucky Wildcats.
+Isaac Bradley Humphries (born 5 January 1998) is an Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
+He played college basketball in the United States for the Kentucky Wildcats before making his professional debut in the NBL for the Sydney Kings in 2017.
+After two seasons in the NBA G League and making his NBA debut for the Atlanta Hawks in 2019, Humphries joined the Adelaide 36ers in 2020.
+He played two seasons for the 36ers before joining Melbourne United for a season, and then re-joining the 36ers in 2023.

+He is known for his height, being 7 ft tall, and for being the first NBL player to come out as gay.
+He is also a singer and cabaret performer, performing at the Adelaide Fringe in 2024 and 2025.

-Early life
+Early life and career

+Isaac Bradley Humphries was born on 5 January 1998 in the Sydney suburb of Caringbah.
+He grew up in Cronulla, where the predominant culture was surfing and beach.
+He was a musical child, playing violin at four, trumpet the following year, and piano later.
+He was also a gifted singer, performing on stages around Sydney before he started playing basketball.

-Born in the Sydney suburb of Caringbah, Humphries grew up in Cronulla and started playing basketball at the age of 12.
-He had earlier played rugby league.
+After playing rugby league for a while, Humphries started playing basketball at the age of 12.
 In 2010, he spent six months in Hamilton, Ontario, Canada.

-"I had a pretty big growth spurt when I lived in Canada", he told theleader.com.au in January 2014.
+Humphries attended Scots College in Sydney, where he reached 7 ft in height by the time he was 16.
+He was later very appreciative of the support and facilities offered by the school, saying "That school changed my life.
+Saved my life".

+In 2014, Humphries moved to Canberra to attend the Australian Institute of Sport (AIS) and play for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).
+In nine SEABL games, he averaged 7.8 points, 7.0 rebounds and 1.2 assists per game.
+During his time at the AIS, he played around the world with the national under-17s team.

 College career

-Humphries attended Scots College in Sydney and the Australian Institute of Sport in Canberra before taking his game to the United States in December 2014 to play prep ball at La Lumiere School in La Porte, Indiana.
-Humphries enrolled at the University of Kentucky in 2015 and saw action in 23 games as a freshman.
+Humphries took his game to the United States in December 2014 to play prep ball at La Lumiere School in La Porte, Indiana.

+Humphries enrolled at the University of Kentucky, where he saw action in 23 games as a freshman with the Wildcats in 2015–16.
 Coming off the bench in all but one game, he averaged 1.9 points and 2.4 rebounds in 9.1 minutes per contest.

 In the 2016–17 campaign, Humphries appeared in 38 games for the Wildcats with one start, producing averages of 2.8 points and 2.8 boards per outing in 8.3 minutes a game.
-He scored a career-high 12 points in his last college game, Kentucky’s 73-75 loss to the North Carolina Tar Heels in the South Region finals where he was also named in the NCAA All-Regional tournament team.
+He scored a career-high 12 points in his last college game, Kentucky's 75–73 loss to the North Carolina Tar Heels in the South Region finals where he was also named in the NCAA All-Regional tournament team.

 In April 2017, Humphries declared for the NBA draft, forgoing his final two years of college eligibility.